 Can you believe that just four years ago there were no Dutch-style bike lanes along Oxford Road?
 They’re a fantastic way of encouraging you to cycle, particularly as it’s a lot more sustainable and quicker to get to uni than the bus.
 In 2018 alone, there were more than 350,000 cycle trips into campus!

-However, it’s also important that, if you do cycle, you stay safe.
-You still have to navigate alongside cars and buses – as well as other cyclists and all of the pedestrians along Oxford Road.
+As the days start to get longer, you might be thinking about cycling to uni instead of getting the bus in.
+However, it’s important that if you do cycle you stay safe – and also keep your bike safe.
+You still have to navigate alongside cars and buses, as well as other cyclists and all of the pedestrians along Oxford Road.
 Here’s a handy guide to how you can cycle safely around Manchester:

 1) Wear the right attire and deck out your bike with suitable equipment